asdfzxcvbn/pyzule/README.md

 - merge a plist into the app's existing Info.plist
 - inject into @executable_path instead of @rpath
 - use substitute (open source) instead of CydiaSubstrate
+- use ellekit (open source) instead of CydiaSubstrate

 ## usage
 you can get usage info with `pyzule -h`.